 East Coast History Tour

-If you’re a history buff, one vacation that may appeal to you is an East Coast history road trip.
+One of the best vacations for seniors that love history is an East Coast history road trip.
 Much of the early history of the United States clusters on the East Coast, allowing you to take in a lot in a few weeks.
 To give you an idea of what you can fit into your trip, we’ve drawn up a basic itinerary for a 17-day trip.
 The trip would look like:

 - 3 Days in Boston, MA